smarterer/leaderboard/README.rst

 An example application using the Smarterer API.

+This example application includes the following concepts:

+* Oauth authenticating third party users with Smarterer to access their smarterer data.
+* Embedding a Smarterer test widget inside a third-party applicaiton.
+* Making authenticated Smarterer API calls for a user's test scores.

 This application creates a leaderboard from Smarterer scores for a specific test.
 Simulated users for a theoretical third-party app are 'logged in' (merely by specifying a username) and those users are prompted to oauth authenticate with Smarterer.
 Once a user is authenticated with Smarterer, they are presented the Smarterer embed widget to take a specific test on the application site.

+Note: While testing if you authenticate multiple simulated users using the same browser without logging out of a Smarterer account, you will authenticate multiple simulated users with the same Smarterer account.

 The application uses Flask as a web framework and a simple sqlite database to store Smarterer tokens as well as badge data for those users.
 It contains the main flows for conneting with the Smarterer API, oauth